gfx-rs/wgpu-rs/examples/conservative-raster/README.md

 This example shows how to render with conservative rasterization (native extension with limited support).

-When enabled, any pixel touched by a triangle primitive is rastered.
+When enabled, any pixel touched by a triangle primitive is rasterized.
 This is useful for various advanced techniques, most prominently for implementing realtime voxelization.

 The demonstration here is implemented by rendering a triangle to a low-resolution target and then upscaling it with nearest-neighbor filtering.